José Carvallo: Club career

-Carvallo joined D.C.
+He joined D.C.
 United on loan in early 2008.
-He currently holds a US Green card which helped speed his transfer to D.C.
+He currently holds a US Green card which helped speed up his transfer to D.C.
 United.
 He made his debut on 12 April 2008, against Real Salt Lake, conceding four goals in a 4-0 loss.
-He was released on 17 July 2008.
+Carvallo was released on 17 July 2008.

-In July 2008, José Carvallo was loaned out to Sporting Cristal for the 2nd half of 2008.
-After his loaned ended in December, he signed a two year contract with Sporting Cristal.
+In July 2008, he was loaned out to Sporting Cristal for the 2nd half of the year.
+After his loan ended in December, he signed a two-year contract with Sporting Cristal, where he disputed the goalkeeper spot with Manuel Heredia after the injury and departure from the club of Erick Delgado.